nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to add an order under a specific customer.
-2. User finds the customer index from the list.
+1. User finds the customer index from the list.
-3. User adds the customer using the index, specifying the details of the order.
+2. User adds the customer using the index, specifying the details of the order.
-4. SellSavvy adds the order under the customer.
+3. SellSavvy adds the order under the customer.
-5. SellSavvy confirms the addition by displaying the newly added order's details and customer's list of orders.
+4. SellSavvy confirms the addition by displaying the newly added order's details and customer's list of orders.

 Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 SellSavvy detects required details missing.
-    * 3a1.
+    * 2a1.
 SellSavvy displays an error message “Invalid command format!” and states the command format.

   Use case ends.

-* 3b.
+* 2b.
 SellSavvy detects that there is a parameter not satisfying its constraint.
-    * 3b1.
+    * 2b1.
 SellSavvy states the constraint of the invalid parameter.

   Use case ends

-* 3c.
+* 2c.
 SellSavvy detects that there are no customers with the specified index.
-    * 3c1.
+    * 2c1.
 SellSavvy displays an error that the customer index is invalid.

   Use case ends.

-* 4a.
+* 3a.
 SellSavvy detects that there is an existing pending order under the customer with a similar details.
-    * 4a1.
+    * 3a1.
 SellSavvy gives a warning that an order with a similar details already exists.

-  Use case resumes from step 5.
+  Use case resumes from step 4.

 **Use case 6: List a Customer's Orders**